 It’s a universal truth for designers, bloggers, content managers, advertisers and any kind of publishers: the key to drawing in new clients as the winter holidays loom closer is to use specific images that evoke a familiar Thanksgiving and then Christmas setting.
 And so, the search for the best deals and fine-looking images begins.
+There are many sites that offer reviews of stock photos (an example being a site like ConsumersAdvocate.org).
 Perhaps this article will prove useful, as it points out 10 of the most prominent microstock agencies for the time being.

 Streaming is the next big thing.
 This type of subscription has only just been started, and is yet uniquely associated with YAY.
 Streaming is all about the use of web-sized images (700 pixels wide/high) in an online setting, so it’s perfect for designers, bloggers, and any kind of online publishers.
 Priced at $9, this subscription spares you the trouble of downloading, then editing in Photoshop, and finally uploading the image on your website.
 Instead of going through all of that messy business, you can just perform the alterations onsite via a wholesome editor, and allow YAY to host it and give you a code – then you paste the link in your article/website/newsletter, and it’s done.